 Projects With Chinese, Japanese, or Korean as a Source Language

-Suppose you have English characters within a Japanese, Chinese, or Korean string.
-In that case, any sequence of characters between whitespaces that can be converted to ASCII (digits included) is considered a word and is counted as one in the final counter.
+In cases where English characters are embedded within Japanese, Chinese, or Korean strings, any sequence of characters between whitespaces that can be converted to ASCII (including digits) is considered a word and is counted accordingly.

-For example, the word count of the following phrase is 9 (five characters and four words):
+For instance, the word count of the following phrase is 9 (five characters and four words):

 Word count for pluralized strings